 Tuition, fees, housing, and meal costs are applied to a student’s account.
 Any unpaid balance could result in loss of services including classes and/or housing.
 All payments must be made by the published due dates.
 We encourage students to check mySVSU (Self Service) for account status information on a regular basis.
 All communications are made via the SVSU email account.
 Printed bills are not generated.

-The resident is obligated to honor the terms of this contract.
-The resident will not be released from the contract to move off campus or to commute during the contract period.
-The university will release a resident from the contract without any cancellation fee if the resident:
+Cancellations or Deferrals by Resident.
+The Resident will not be released from the Contract to move to off-campus housing or to commute during the contract period.
+The University will release a a Resident from the Contract or defer the terms of this Contract to winter semester without any cancellation fee upon advance written notice if the Resident:

-The university will release a resident from the contract, subject to fees if the resident:
+The university will release a Resident from the contract, subject to the cancellation fees below, if the Resident:

 Curtiss Hall 122